zilongwang123/LeaVe/README.md

 ## Compile the Yosys passes

 LeaVe relies on three Yosys custom passes to prepare the processor design for verification.
 These passes need to be compiled before using LeaVe.
-Follow the instructions in folder `yosys-passes` to build the Yosys passes.
+Run `make -C yosys-passes` or follow the instructions in folder `yosys-passes` for more detailed instructions.

 ## Baseline example